 Symantec File Share Encryption

 All of these Encryption Desktop features listed above are licensed per user, meaning individual users actively using the Symantec Encryption Desktop software either on the same system or any profile on the same system.
+The exception to this rule is Symantec Drive Encryption, which is licensed per device.

 Example 1: One user on one or more profiles per system must purchase one copy of Symantec Encryption Desktop.